goreleaser/goreleaser/www/content/quick-start.md

 menu: true
 ---

-In this example we will build, archive and release a Go project.
+In this example we will build, archive and release a sample Go project.

 Create a GitHub repository and add a single main package: